Incheon United FC: Debut in Asia and relegation

 In the 2022 K League 1 season, Incheon finished fourth, qualifying them for the AFC Champions League for the first time.
 In their debut continental campaign in 2023–24, the club defeated 2022 J1 League champions Yokohama F. Marinos both at home and away.
 However, their consecutive defeats to Chinese Super League side Shandong Taishan left them unable to progress beyond the group stage.

 The club ended the 2023 K League 1 season in fifth place, making them unable to qualify for a continental competition.
-In 2024, the club was relegated for the first time in its history, finishing dead last.
+In 2024, the club was relegated for the first time in its history, finishing in last place.

 In December 2024, Incheon appointed Yoon Jong-hwan as their new manager, who led Gangwon FC to a historic second-place finish in 2024.
 After defeating Gyeongnam FC 3–0 at home, Incheon cliched the 2025 K League 2 title with three games to go and immediately returned to the top flight.